flpymonkey/idb/doc/restful-api.md

     * date  - Datetime - The date and time the phototgraph was taken \(ex.
 YYYYMMDDHHMMSS\)
     * national park - Int - The parkID of the national park this photograph was taken in \(ex.
 3\)
     * camera used - Int - The cameraID of what camera was used to take this photograph \(ex.
 12\)

+# Search

+* **GET** /search/keyword
+  * Returns a list of pairings of name and &lt;object&gt;ID for all objects in our database containing the keyword string in their title.
+  * Parameters: keyword - String - A keyword to search all titles for \(ex.
+"Canon", "Yellowstone", "Bison"\)